chantastic/reactpatterns/_posts/2016-08-18-style-component.markdown

 <button type="button" className="btn btn-primary" />
 {% endhighlight %}

-This can be a be a huge boon to style maintenance.
-It isolates all concerns about style to a single component.
+This can be a huge boon to style maintenance.
+It isolates all concerns of style to a single component.